Off-Season Hours: August-April

 NO PETS ALLOWED!
-Please do not leave your pets in a hot car when visiting our farm during the summer!
+We love our furry friends, but our lavender does not, so please do not bring pets when visiting our farm, or leave your pets in a hot car when visiting during the summer!

-1. Check our hours BEFORE driving to our farm!
-Make sure we aren’t closed for a private event.
-See dates below we are closed!
+1. Check our website and hours BEFORE driving to our farm!
+Make sure we aren’t closed for inclement weather or a private event.
+We post dates we are closed!
 Not all dates are for weddings!
 We donate our farm frequently to local nonprofits, and close for our own private family & friend events!
 PS: Remember our farm is also our home! 💜

-2. Bring your own scissors and a bag to carry your lavender home.
+2. In Season: Bring your own scissors and a bag to carry your lavender home.
 We do not have scissors you may borrow at our farm.

-4. We’ll show you which plants are ready to cut and how to cut our lavender.
+4. In Season: We’ll show you which plants you can cut and how to cut our lavender.

 6. We charge $10 per bundle of u-cut lavender which is about 25 stems.
 Bring your bundle back to our Farm Shoppe to pay before leaving.
 We’re on the honor system here, so trust if you cut, you’ll pay!